 Royal Society Open Science accepts a number of article types for consideration.
 More details of these can be found here.

-The criteria for acceptance are:
+The criteria for selection for publication are:

-- Submissions should sufficiently advance scientific knowledge.
-Negative findings, meta analyses and studies testing reproducibility of significant work are also encouraged.
-Repeated experiments will only be considered if they provide a meaningful contribution to the literature.
-Derivative work will not be considered
+- Submissions should satisfy the Editor that they sufficiently advance scientific knowledge.
+Negative findings, meta-analyses and studies testing the reproducibility of significant work are encouraged.
+Experiments with little or no new content will only be considered if they provide a meaningful contribution to the literature, for instance by contributing to reproducibility studies.

-- Results reported have not been published elsewhere
+- Results reported have not been published elsewhere.

-- Conclusions are supported by the data
+- Conclusions are supported by the data.

-- Compliance with appropriate ethical standards, see our policy page
+- Compliance with appropriate ethical standards, see our policy page.

 - Manuscripts submitted must satisfy our TOP guideline standards.
 Please see here for more details.